Nobles has contributed to the Ukraine chapter of «Getting the Deal Through: Joint Ventures 2019».

 Corporate profit tax

-A non-refundable financial relief granted by a shareholder to an incorporated joint venture adds to its financial result and increases its tax liabilities accordingly (unless balanced with the company’s losses).
+A non-refundable financial relief granted by a shareholder to a incorporated joint venture adds to its financial result and increases its tax liabilities accordingly (unless balanced with the company’s losses).

 Thin capitalisation rule

-Interest amounts paid by an incorporated joint venture to its related non-resident creditors exceeding 50 per cent of the venture’s earnings before interest, tax, depreciation and amortisation (EBITDA)are not deductible if the loan exceeds 3.5 times the venture’s net capital.
+Interest amounts paid by an incorporated joint venture to its relate non-resident creditors exceeding 50 per cent of the venture’s earnings before interest, tax, depreciation and amortisation are not deductible if the loan exceeds 3.5 times the venture’s net capital.

 Likewise, interest amounts paid out by an incorporated joint venture to its shareholders, which are non-resident lenders under corporate or intra-group loan agreements, are also levied with 15 per cent Ukrainian withholding tax, unless an applicable DTT provides for a lower rate.